make-demo-learn-math/make-demo-learn-math.github.io/doc/Presentation.md

 - You can imagine the view from a camera which is fixed to the satellite
 - If we rotate the satellite,
-  we will transition to a different view
+  we transition to a different view
-- We want those camera transitions (i.e., satellite rotations) to be smooth
+- We want those camera transitions and satellite rotations to be smooth to give the illusion of real rotational inertia
 - We could try to simulate the real physics of the satellite but that's a lot of work
-- Alternatively we could just interpolate smoothly between views, something known as quaternion Slerp
+- Alternatively we could just interpolate smoothly between views using something known as quaternion Slerp
 - 3D game engines such as Unity and Unreal provide a rich API with all of the capabilities needed for both alternatives
-- Using these existing APIs tends to insulate the developer from the underlying details
+- Using those existing APIs tends to insulate the developer from the underlying details
 - If we start by simplifying the problem to 2D, we can actually learn about those issues and tradeoffs without requiring a deep dive into quaternion algebra
-- Then, after we have a solution in 2D we can easily apply what we've learned to 3D
+- Then, after we have our solution in 2D, we can easily apply what we've learned to 3D

 # Poll: Which rotation would you expect?